 As a general rule, please DO NOT throw anything away!
 In this economy more than ever, people will buy anything they can save money on as opposed to having to buy it from a regular store.
 Yes, even that half-empty bottle of shampoo or laundry detergent.
 All of the little things really add up, mean more money in your pocket and saving the items from the landfills.
 However items such as personal papers, medication and expired food or toiletry items should be removed from the home or disposed of.

 Brie's can sell anything located in a private residence, as long as it is legal to sell.
 Please note that we cannot sell alcohol or firearms.
 While it's impossible to know everything about everything, as a collective group Brie's has all the bases covered.
-We each have our own interests and areas of expertise and general knowledge about all sorts of items but will use online resources to back up our thoughts on pricing where needed.
+We each have our own interests and areas of expertise and general knowledge about all sorts of items but will use other resources to back up our thoughts on pricing when needed.
 Items are priced based upon our experience and what we feel the market will bear.

 Brie's takes a great deal of time and care into displaying the items in a home.
 We group like items together and place them on tables skirted with beautiful fabric.
 Items are placed at varied levels to create interest.
 We use computer-generated price stickers in a lovely font which are attached directly to the item when possible.
 If not, the stickers are applied to a scalloped paper price tag and attached with a professional tagging gun.
-We create matching signs on manila card stock for furniture and items priced higher than $80.
+We create matching signs on card stock for furniture and items priced higher than $80.
 Jewelry and more valuable small items are kept at the cashier table for added security.
 During the sale, we will continually consolidate and move items to keep things looking attractive and to promote their sale.

 Conducting a successful estate sale is not easy.
 It takes a great deal of time and effort to pull it off, even for a company as experienced as Brie's.
 We present the items in the home in a high-class manner, adding value to them.
 We know how to price items properly, balancing our desire to get the most we can while still satisfying the patrons.
 We know how to effectively advertise to get the right buyers to the sale, using a combination of marketing to our regular customers and reaching out to new ones by highlighting particular items of interest.
 During the sale, we foster a lively and fun environment - patrons love to follow us from sale to sale!
 Our service more than pays for itself in the manner of generating a greater total value of the estate.
 We are honest and hard-working and will do everything in our power to ensure your sale will be a successful one.